primer/primer.style/docs/illustration-guidelines.md

 **Dimensions**

-- Block width should be at a 8-pixel scale.
+- Block width should be at an 8-pixel scale.
 Block height should be limited to 16, 24, or 32 pixels.

 **Spacing**